-- $\mathbf{xml-1} \hspace{1.5cm} \textbf{XML "empty tags" shall not be used (i.e. the "empty tag" form, as described above)} \\$ - xml-2 XML tags with empty value are allowed, but should be avoided as far as possible; the preferred representation is <Tag_Name></Tag_Name> - xml-3 XML tags and attributes shall use only letters, digits and underscores "" - xml-4 XML tags and attributes should be full names or acronyms, unambiguously readable - xml-5 XML tags and attributes can consist of one or more words, separeted by underscores "" - xml-7 Attributes letters shall all be lowercase - xml-8 The use of attributes shall be limited to a few cases; usable attributes are: - unit, always to be used for numerical values, if relevant (some values have no units) - count , always to be used for lists of identical elements, TBC (see Section 5.1.3.2) - structure, always to be used for tags of variable structures (see Section 5.1.3.2) - type , always to be used for Data Blocks (see Section 5.2.3)
+- xml-1 XML "empty tags" shall not be used (i.e. the "empty tag" form, as described above) - xml-2 XML tags with empty value are allowed, but should be avoided as far as possible; the preferred representation is <Tag_Name></Tag_Name> - xml-3 XML tags and attributes shall use only letters, digits and underscores "" - xml-4 XML tags and attributes should be full names or acronyms, unambiguously readable - xml-5 XML tags and attributes can consist of one or more words, separeted by underscores "" - xml-6 Each XML tag word shall start with an uppercase letter (e.g. Word1_Word2), except for "linking words" such as "of" (e.g. List of Things) - xml-7 Attributes letters shall all be lowercase - xml-8 The use of attributes shall be limited to a few cases; usable attributes are: - unit , always to be used for numerical values, if relevant (some values have no units) - count , always to be used for lists of identical elements, TBC (see Section 5.1.3.2) - structure , always to be used for tags of variable structures (see Section 5.1.3.2)

-Note that the "endianess" specification for a user-defined binary Data Block is provided by a specific "Byte-Order" field in the Variable Header.
+Page 27/54 EO GS File Format Standard PE-TN-ESA-GS-001 Date 01 Nov 2023 Issue 3 Rev 0.1 type, always to be used for Data Blocks (see Section 5.2.3) Note that the "endianess" specification for a user-defined binary Data Block is provided by a specific "Byte-Order" field in the Variable Header.
 See Sections 7.2.2 and 7.2.5.